samdarmali/Splittie-v3/README.md

-## Splittie V3.1.0
+## Splittie V3.2.0

 App to split bills with your friends, factoring in service and GST charges proportionately.
+After splitting your bill, send requests to your friends to pay you their share in crypto.

-This app was built with Functional Components and React Hooks.
+This app will attempt to use the Web3 library.

 Use Splittie [here](https://splittie-v1.web.app/).